 You searched for: “algorithm

-1. A logical step-by-step procedure for solving a mathematical problem in a finite number of steps, often involving repetition of the same basic operation.
+1. A logical step-by-step procedure for solving a mathematical problem in a finite number of steps, often involving repetition of the same basic operation: An algorithm is a group of arranged steps that explain or resolve a mathematical problem.

-3. A set of rules for solving problems or doing calculations, especially rules that a computer uses.
+2. A set of rules for solving problems or doing calculations: An algorithmrefers especially to rules that a computer uses.

-4. A completely determined and finite procedure for solving a problem; especially, when used in relation to mathematics and computer science.
+3. A completely determined and finite procedure for solving a problem; An algorithm is especially used in relation to mathematics and computer science.

-5. A set of ordered steps for solving a problem; such as, a mathematical formula or the instructions in a computer program.
+An algorithm is a set of ordered steps for solving a problem, such as a mathematical formula or the instructions in a computer program.

 This entry is located in the following unit: English Words from Arabic origins (page 1)